-<Word List Preferences> In addition to the above the following settings can be made:
+< Word List Preferences > In addition to the above the following settings can be made:

-• Using the "Treat all data as lowercase" option causes all words to be transformed to lower-case words.
-This is useful to get accurate counts of words in certain cases.

-- Using the "Treat case in sort" option causes capitalized words to appear before lower-case words. - Use the lemma list options to select a lemma list.
+- Using the "Treat all data as lowercase" option causes all words to be transformed to lower-case words.
+This is useful to get accurate counts of words in certain cases. - Using the "Treat case in sort" option causes capitalized words to appear before lower-case words. - Use the lemma list options to select a lemma list.
 A 'lemma list' can be loaded from a file, which can then be used to generate a lemma list instead of a word list.
 When the lemma list function is used, the 'lemma word form(s)' column will show the words in the corpus associated with each lemma.
-A lemma list can be created by specifying the 'lemma entry' follow by '->' followed by one or more 'words' that should be assigned to the lemma separated by commas or tabs (with or without additional space around the words).
-See the example below:

-be->is, are be->is<tab>are play -> play, plays, playing, played play->play <tab> playing <tab> playing <tab> played
+A lemma list can be created by specifying the 'lemma entry' follow by '->' followed by one or more be->is, are be->is<tab>are play -> play, plays, playing, played play->play <tab> plays <tab> playing <tab> played